Climate Change

 Adopt a Plant-Based Diet

 • One of the most effective ways to combat climate change caused by animal agriculture is to reduce or eliminate animal-based foods from your diet.
 Livestock farming (particularly cattle) produces a significant amount of methane, a potent greenhouse gas.
-Reducing the demand for meat, especially beef and lamb, can help decrease the need for industrial animal farming.
+Reducing the demand for meat can help decrease the need for industrial animal farming.

 • Experiment with Meatless Mondays or similar initiatives.
 Challenge yourself or your community to commit to one or more meat-free days a week.
 This can have a collective positive impact on reducing meat demand.